dspreen/cv/markdown/6-Conference Participation.md

 **Discussant**

-`2020` "Socialist Internationalism beyond Legitimacy: Affect, Cosmopolitanism, and Decolonization in the German Democratic Republic," 52nd Annual ASEEES Convention, Washington DC (November 5-8)

 `2018` “East Germany,” The German Historical Institute’s Transatlantic Doctoral Seminar, Berkeley (May 30-June 3)

+**Panels Organized**

+`2020` With Lauren Stokes, "Stasi Surveillance and Race in the Global Cold War," 44th Annual Conference of the German Studies Association, Washington DC (October 1-4)

+`2019` With Katharine White, “East and West Germans’ Transnational Trajectories and Alternative Solidarities,” 43rd Annual Conference of the German Studies Association, Portland (October 3-6)

+`2017` With Johanna Folland, “Africa and German Communisms in the Cold War,” 41st Annual Conference of the German Studies Association, Atlanta (October 5-8)